Jean Deroyer, orchestra conductor

 The French conductor Jean Deroyer was born in 1979.
 At the age of fifteen he enrolled at the Conservatoire National Supérieur de Musique in Paris where he was awarded five first prizes.

-Over several years Deroyer has built a close and privileged relationship with Ensemble Intercontemporain that he conducted several times.
-Alongside Pierre Boulez and Peter Eötvös he conducted Stockhausen's Gruppen for three orchestras at the 2007 Lucerne Festival.
-In September 2007, he made his debut with the Orchestre de Paris at the Salle Pleyel, and he will work again with this orchestra during forthcoming seasons.
-With the Orchestre Philharmonique de Radio France, he has recorded Thomas Roussel's Cellar Door.
-This CD was released by EMI Music in February 2008.
+Alongside Pierre Boulez and Peter Eötvös he conducted Stockhausen’s Gruppen for three orchestras at the 2007 Lucerne Festival.
+In September 2007, he made his debut with the Orchestre de Paris and he will work again with this orchestra during forthcoming seasons.
+Besides he has recorded numerous CDs with the Orchestre Philharmonique de Radio France, Orchestre Philharmonique de Monte-Carlo or Orchestre National d’île-de-France for such labels as EMI Music and Naïve or for Radio-France.

-In 2010, he gave the premiere of two operas: L'Amour Coupable by Thierry Pecou at the Opera de Rouen and Les Boulingrin by Georges Aperghis, staged by Jérôme Deschamps at the Opera Comique in Paris, with the Klangforum Wien.
-Then he conducted Pelléas et Mélisande at the Opera de Rouen and the Orchestre Philharmonique de Radio-France in paul Dukas' Ariane et Barbe Bleue.
-Next season he will create the production of Eric Tanguy's new opera staged by Michel Blanc as well as Der Turm by Claude Lenners at the Grand Théâtre du Luxembourg.
+In 2010, he gave the premiere of Les Boulingrin, opera composed by Georges Aperghis, staged by Jérôme Deschamps at the Opera Comique in Paris, with the Klangforum Wien.
+Then he conducted Pelléas et Mélisande at the Opera de Rouen and the Orchestre Philharmonique de Radio-France in Paul Dukas' Ariane et Barbe Bleue.
+In 2012 he gave the premiere of JJR by Phillipe Fénelon at Grand Théâtre de Genève, staged by Robert Carsen.
+Recently he conducted Cassandre composed by Michael Jarrell at the Avignon Festival with Fanny Ardant, as well as Reigen of Philippe Boesmans at the Opéra national de Paris.

 Download the biography